elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 ---

-### Is there an alternative approach to creating an Object URL, other than using URL.createObjectURL?
+### Is there an alternative to creating an Object URL other than URL.createObjectURL?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> An alternative to URL.createObjectURL is to convert a Blob into a base64-encoded string.
 That encoding represents binary data as a string of ultra-safe “readable” characters with ASCII-codes from 0 to 64.
 And what is more important – we can use this encoding in “data-urls”.
-A data url has the form data:[&#8249;mediatype&#8250;][;base64], &#8249;data&#8250;.
-We can use such urls everywhere, on par with “regular” urls.
+A data URL has the form data:[&#8249;mediatype&#8250;][;base64], &#8249;data&#8250;.
+We can use such URLs everywhere, on par with “regular” URLs.
 To transform a Blob into base64, we can use the built-in FileReader object.
 Both ways of making a URL of a Blob are usable.
 But usually URL.createObjectURL(blob) is simpler and faster.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />